anannya2805-svg/employee-retention-analysis/README.md

 ## Files in This Repo
 - `Employee_Retention_Analysis.xlsx` — the full workbook (cleaned data, statistical analysis, dashboard)
-- `Rawdataset/` — the raw data of employees
+- `RawDataset.xlsx` — the raw data of employees